lpgera/ts-env/README.md

 Reads a boolean value from `process.env[key]`.
 "0" and "false" are considered `false`, "1" and "true" are considered `true`.
-Everything else is will be read as `undefined`.
+Everything else will be read as `undefined`.

 ### .booleanOrThrow(key: string): boolean

 Reads a boolean value from `process.env[key]`.
 "0" and "false" are considered `false`, "1" and "true" are considered `true`.
-Everything else will result in an error being thrown.
+Everything else will result in an error thrown.

 ### .number(key: string): number | undefined

 Reads a number value from `process.env[key]`.
-If a number cannot be parsed, it will return undefined.
+If a number cannot be parsed, it will return `undefined`.

 ### .numberOrThrow(key: string): number